March 2026 Thailand Visa Guide

 • Print Your Documents: Even in our digital age, having a physical printout of your TDAC QR code and your first hotel booking can save the day if your phone battery dies or the airport Wi-Fi is spotty.

-Cultural Insights: The Wai and Respect
+Cultural Insights:

 Understanding a little bit of Thai etiquette goes a long way toward a warmer welcome.
 When you hand your passport to the officer, a small nod and a smile are appreciated.

 In Thailand, the head is considered the most sacred part of the body, while the feet are the lowest.
 Never point your feet at people or sacred objects.
-You will also notice the Wai—the traditional greeting where palms are pressed together.
+You will also notice the Wai, the traditional greeting where palms are pressed together.
 As a visitor, a polite smile and a Sawasdee-ka (for women) or Sawasdee-krab (for men) will make you many friends!

-A Note for Nervous First-Timers
+A Note for First-Timers:

-If you feel a bit anxious about navigating a foreign country’s visa system, don’t worry—you are not alone!
+If you feel a bit anxious about navigating a foreign country’s visa system, don’t worry, you are not alone!
 Thailand is one of the most touristed countries in the world for a reason: they make it easy for you to visit.

-The systems in 2026 are more digital than ever, which actually makes things more predictable.
 As long as your passport is valid and you have your TDAC QR code ready, you are 95% of the way there.
 The officers at major hubs like Suvarnabhumi Airport see thousands of first-timers every day and are used to helping travelers find their way.

 Do I still get 60 days visa-free in Thailand?